carlodev/GmshAirfoil/readme.md

 - The mesh is compatible with the FEM Gridap
 - It allows to manage both sharp and non-sharp trailing edges
 - AoA, geometry dimensions, number of nodes and progression can be modified in Gmsh

-## version 1.1
-- Create a region close to the airfoil for creating a refinement close to the airfoil
-- You can specify the Reynolds and, if you prefer, the height of the first layer, the software automatically looks for the best combination of number of layers (<150 in the refinement region) and growth ratio